tass-belgium/EmbeddedMT/README.md

 All necessary packages are available in most Linux package managers and Macports.

 Names of the necessary packages in macports:
-- gcc 4.8 : gcc48 (it is recommended to install gcc using the 'Command Line Tools' from the App Store, this way you will get the latest clang compiler)
+- gcc 4.8 : gcc48 (it is recommended to install gcc using the 'Command Line Tools' (part of Xcode) from the App Store, this way you will get the latest clang compiler)
 - python2.7 : python27
 - python3.4 : python34
 - ffmpeg : ffmpeg (gstreamer 1.0 : gestreamer1 and gst-ffmpeg)